 About the Competition

 Concrete Bowling combines design, engineering abilities, and your skills on the alley!
-Combining engineering design and bowling skills, this competition will put UH ASCE members to the test.
+Combining engineering design and bowling skills, this competition will put ASCE UH members to the test.

 - Standard bowling rules will apply to the actual bowling competition.